What Are New Launches?

 • Large-scale developments introduced by a developer.

-• Often built in phases, with different property types and amenities.
+• Often built in phases, offering different property types and amenities.

 2. Clusters Within a Project